Child Custody and Visitation

 The amount of time you will spend with your child is known as custodial timeshare.
 If you are not the primary custodial parent, it may be called visitation.
 Usually, visitation schedules are detailed, covering not only daily activities but also holidays and summer vacation.
 Custodial timeshare directly affects how much child support you must pay or may receive.
 Hours spent during visitation are part of the custodial timeshare calculation.

 The court usually requires parents to meet in mediation to try to resolve child custody issues before the court issues a custody order.
 It is important to prepare for mediation with your attorney because its impact on court orders varies from county to county in California.
 If you cannot reach an agreement through mediation, the court will most likely proceed with a hearing.

 In some cases, such as those involving allegations of mental health issues, substance abuse, or questionable parenting conduct that could negatively affect a child, or because one of the spouses requests it, the court may order a 730 evaluation for child custody on its own.
 This evaluation may also be ordered in cases of other serious disagreements, such as when a parent hopes to move out of state and the other parent objects.
-Additionally, a judge may appoint a lawyer for the children in a particularly difficult custody battle.Consult a Dedicated Family Law Attorney in Marin County
+Additionally, a judge may appoint a lawyer for the children in a particularly difficult custody battle.Consult a Dedicated Child Custody Lawyer in San Francisco

 Children benefit when their parents are able to work out a mutually agreeable child custody and visitation agreement.
 However, we recognize that parents may not be able to reach an agreement on their own.
-The experienced family law lawyers at Lerner Poole are skilled in issues such as child custody, child support, and property division.
+The experienced family law lawyers at Lerner Poole & Stewart, LLP are skilled in issues such as child custody, child support, and property division.
 We have assisted individuals throughout the Bay Area, including the Marin County communities of Novato and San Rafael.
-Contact us at 415-391-6000 or via our online form to schedule an initial consultation.
+Contact our San Francisco child custody attorneys at (415) 391-6000 or via our online form to schedule an initial consultation.